pellcorp/creality-wiki/docs/bltouch.md

 This guide assumes you have a K1, K1C, K1SE or K1 Max and you are running stock creality firmware 1.3.3.5 or higher, or alternately you are using [my prerooted firmware](https://github.com/pellcorp/creality/wiki/Prerooted-K1-Firmware).
 Any other pre-rooted firmware is explicitly not supported and the installer.sh will validate this and refuse to proceed if you try to use it on different firmware.

+### Ender 3 V3 KE

+This guide assumes you have a stock Ender 3 V3 KE with Nebula Pad with Root enabled.

 ### Ender 5 Max

 This probe is currently not supported on Ender 5 Max